projectara/greybus-spec/source/introduction.rst

 Project Ara's architecture requires an application layer specification which can handle dynamic device insertion and removal from the system at any time and at variable locations.
-It also requires that existing modules interoperate with modules introduced at later dates.
+It also requires that existing Modules interoperate with Modules introduced at later dates.
 This document aims to define a suite of application layer protocols which meet these needs.

-In addition to |unipro|, Project Ara also specifies a small number of other interfaces between modules and the Endo.
-These include a power bus, signals which enable hotplug and power management functions, and interface pins for modules which emit and receive radio signals.
+In addition to |unipro|, Project Ara also specifies a small number of other interfaces between Modules and the Endo.
+These include a power bus, signals which enable hotplug and power management functions, and interface pins for Modules which emit and receive radio signals.
 The Greybus Specification also defines the behavior of the system's software with respect to these interfaces.

-A Project Ara "module" is a device that slides into a physical slot on a Project Ara Endo.
-Each module communicates with other modules on the network via one or more |unipro| CPorts.
+A Project Ara "Module" is a device that slides into a physical slot on a Project Ara Endo.
+Each Module communicates with other Modules on the network via one or more |unipro| CPorts.
 A CPort is a bidirectional pipe through which |unipro| traffic is exchanged.
 Modules send "messages" via CPorts; messages are datagrams with ancillary metadata.
 All CPort traffic is peer-to-peer; multicast